Commitment rules

 FROM SYMPTOMS TO DIAGNOSIS

 Chiara Be discovered she was ill in 2017.
 “I had been having severe itching in my hands and feet for a while.
 It didn’t go away in any way, and I started to worry.
-I did some blood tests, and it turned out that I had high transaminases: a sign of liver toxicity, I told myself.
+I did some exams, and it turned out that I had high transaminases: a sign of liver toxicity, I told myself.
 I’m a biologist;

 I understand certain things.
 Some friends and medical colleagues at work reassured me: ‘Come on, Chiara, you must have eaten something that caused you problems.
 Take some cortisone, and you’ll see what happens.